Sabissimo/AssistantEnabler/README.md

 To make a build build on your own device from source, feel free to clone this repository and use Gradle for that.
 You can read more about how to build locally on [Android Developers](https://developer.android.com/tools/building/building-cmdline.html) or just Google around.

+#After 6.10 update "OK Google" detection is working as intended without any interference, so just go ahead in google settings and configure voice there, it works now!
+#For versions below 6.10 use following guide:
 #To use "OK Google" hotword you need to do following:
 * 1. Update Google App to the latest version (at least 6.8 beta)
 * 2. Disable assistant in module